metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

 In the current implementation, using **Getopt::Long**, or compatible module such as **Getopt::EX::Long** is assumed.
 It is configurable, but no other module is supported now.

+Accessor methods are automatically generated when appropiate parameter is given.

 # FUNCTION